-Comment: According to the letter of RIEW Haskovo surface rainwater is dumped directly into the river during rainfall right below the mining area at the south sump, even when it's empty.
-The fact is in large contradiction with the EIA conclusions.
-The possible negative impact on the riverine ecosystem, on the surface and on the groundwater bodies has been discussed already in the previous section.
+Comment: According to the letter from RIEW Haskovo surface rainwater is dumped directly into the river during rainfall right below the mining area at the south sump, even when the sump is empty.
+This contradicts the EIA's conclusions.
+The possible negative impact on the riverine ecosystem, on the surface water and on groundwater bodies was discussed in the previous section.
 Therefore, additional measures concerning the surface waters from the mining area should be undertaken in due course.

-3) Concerning the operational phase, according to the EIA report (page 48) the expected total quantity of waste water is 4.5 l/sec, which can rise up to 15 l/s at the most during extreme events, such as heavy rainfall (in case of an event with a probability of 1:100).
+3) Concerning the operational phase, according to the EIA report (page 48) the expected total quantity of waste water is 4.5 I/sec, which can increase to 15 I/s during extreme events, such as heavy rainfall (in case of an event with a probability of 1:100).
 These are the waste water quantities, expected and declared to be dumped after purification to an acceptable extent into the river, which were assessed in the EIA report.

-Comment: Yet, at the moment there is an ongoing procedure in the East Aegean River Basin Directorate (EARBD) concerning a new Water Permit allowing the discharge of treated waste water into the Krumovitsa River with quantities two times bigger than the specified in the EIA report.
-Respectively, this means that the negative impact on the ecological and chemical status of the receiving surface water body is going to be doubled in contradiction with the parameters assessed in the EIA report.
+Comment: There is an ongoing procedure in the EARBD concerning a new Water Permit allowing the discharge of treated waste water into the Krumovitsa River with quantities two times larger than those specified in the EIA report.
+This means that the negative impact on the ecological and chemical status of the receiving surface water body will be doubled, in contradiction to the parameters assessed in the EIA report.

-5) Currently DPM has many future investment plans in the same affected area of the Krumovgrad municipality.
-This is confirmed by the regular applications for other exploration permits in the last years.
-These intentions are in large contradiction with the conclusions and recommendations in the AA Report for the impact of Ada Tepe mine and its implications on the Natura 2000 Habitats Directive Site Rodopi- Iztochni BG0001032 conservation objectives.
+5) Currently, Dundee Precious Metals has many future investment plans in the same area of the Krumovgrad municipality.
+This is confirmed by regular applications for other exploration permits in recent years.
+These intentions are in contradiction with the conclusions and recommendations in the AA report on the impact of Ada Tepe mine and its implications for the conservation objectives of the Natura 2000 Habitats Directive site Rodopi-Iztochni BG0001032.